suites-dev/docs.suites.dev/docs/overview/problems-solved.md

 As applications grow, maintaining test suites becomes increasingly complex.
 Dependencies multiply, test setup becomes more complicated, and test run times increase.

 **Suites Solution:** ✅
 Suites' architecture scales effortlessly from small applications to large enterprise systems.
 Its optimized approach to dependency mocking improves test performance, and its consistent patterns keep complexity manageable even as your application grows.
+This scalability is greatly aided when applications are designed with principles like [decomposing large units and limiting dependencies](../developer-guide/design-for-testability/unit-clarity-responsibility.md#decompose-large-units).

 ### 6. Integration Between Different Testing Libraries 🔌